 more in the everyday sense of the word to refer to providing justifications or excuses for

 one's actions.
 The term 'rationalization' has two specific meanings in sociology:

 'rationalization' was developed by German sociologist Max Weber (1864-1920) who used it in

-First, it was the process
+First, rationalization was the

-like wind-speed and direction, air and water temperatures, humidity, etc.
+elements like wind-speed and direction, air and water temperatures, humidity, etc.